 Place your baby in a sitting position

 For babies with reflux, the best idea is to place your child in a sitting position facing out.
 When placing the baby on his or her stomach, gravity could push some of the milk into the upper parts of the digestive tract.
-Which increases the chances for reflux symptoms.
+Which increases the chances of reflux symptoms.

 Put the swing on an incline